Fundraising > Top Tips

 Suggest a donation amount

-Give a guide on how much to donate by telling them how their money will make a difference.
+Suggest an amount your supporters could donate by telling them how their money will make a difference.

 Let them know what you're doing and why you’ve chosen to fundraise for Macmillan Cancer Support.